In this post, I am sharing an easy step-by-step tutorial on how to DIY a desktop and pair that with a beautifully upgraded Ikea Alex hack.

 We decided to create our drawer front using Hardboard and a 1/4-inch x 7/8-inch Pine Lattice Molding.
 This thin-style drawer front allowed for a slight overhang on our desktop.
 And for our hardware to fit proportionally on the smallest drawer.

 Next, we measured the width of the Ikea drawers and cut the hardboard accordingly.
-Below where the dimensions we used for the hardboard cuts.
-These cuts can be made with the use of a Kreg Jig.
+Below are the dimensions we used for the hardboard cuts.
+These cuts can be made with the use of a Kreg saw guide.

 Top Panel: 4-5/8 inch tall x 14-1/4 inch wide